 Why are FAQ pages becoming one of the most important SEO tools for voice search?
 The answer lies in the way people ask questions when interacting with voice assistants.

-FAQ schema markup is especially valuable because long questions are a key element of a well-structured voice search optimization strategy.
+FAQ schema markup is particularly valuable because long questions are a key element of a well-structured voice search optimization strategy.
 Voice queries are often phrased as questions, and having the structured data to clarify your Q&A format increases your chances of being cited in an answer.

 B2B support and SaaS for SEO and GEO (AI search) combined: The all-in-one solution for B2B companies